lkosson/reportviewercore/README.md

 or see project `ReportViewerCore.WinFormsServer` for more complete example.

 There is no interactive, web-based report viewer provided in this project, but there are `HTML4.0` and `HTML5` rendering formats available. `HTML5` format has been modified to also work without JavaScript.
+See `ReportViewerCore.Sample.AspNetCore` project for a simple demo.

 # Designing new reports